-Photo 4-6: Princess Cut Engagement Rings
+Princess Cut Rings

-Photo 7-9: Asscher Cut Engagement Rings
+Asscher Cut Engagement Rings

-The Asscher cut was developed in 1902 by the Asscher Brothers in Holland, this diamond shape boasts cropped corners and square shape.
+The Asscher cut was developed in 1902 by the Asscher Brothers in Holland, this diamond shape boasts cropped corners and a square shape.
 Their peak of popularity was in the 1920s, and until recently you could find them only in antique jewelry shops.
 But the shape is back out and about, due to the cut modifications that give it more brilliance.
 One of the most famous Asscher cut diamonds was given to Elizabeth Taylor by her husband Richard Burton in 1968.
 This shape is undeniably elegant, a great choice for a girl who is fashion-forward and prefers to be unique.
 Asscher cut stones often come with colored diamonds and modern settings, which guarantees some extra attention to the ring.
 This astonishing shape is all about sophistication and style – a perfect mix of vintage and up-to-date tendencies.
 Perfect for large hands or fleshy fingers, as they make them look more elegant.

-If you want to show off a diamond with a high grade of clarity, a large, glassy table of emerald cut with its step cut facets is one of the top choices.
+If you want to show off a diamond with a high grade of clarity, a large, glassy table of the emerald cut with its step-cut facets is one of the top choices.
 This lean rectangular shape makes some of the most beautiful engagement rings.
 This type of ring is perfect for a girl who is modern, glamorous, and elegant.
 If she likes to pay attention to detail and is a fan of exquisitely crafted jewelry, this type of diamond cut is definitely for her.
 Also, its rectangular shape elongates the hand for an ultra-flattering appearance.
 Famous emerald-cut lovers include Grace Kelly, Sarah Jessica Parker, and Elizabeth Taylor.

 Round Engagement Rings

-Gold engagement rings with a round cut diamond are the most popular choice for an engagement ring.
+Gold engagement rings with a round-cut diamond are the most popular choice for an engagement ring.
 It is also the most expensive one, for many reasons – first of all, round cut stones require perfect symmetry and clarity of the rough stone.
 This shape also requires a larger rough stone, so if you want something classical and luxurious it is your choice.
 Round cut diamonds are the brightest and most brilliant stones, due to the way they reflect the light.
 Each of its 58 facets sends a sparkle no other shape can compare with.
 This type of diamond ring in a solitaire setting is iconic – a truly timeless classic and luxurious simplicity for a stylish lady, who appreciates tradition and elegance.
 It is also perfect for women with larger hands, as round engagement rings make them look more flattering.

 Oval Engagement Rings

 They say, that the first marquise diamond cut was inspired by the smile of the Marquise de Pompadour.
 We don’t know if this elongated cut diamond with pointed ends was a match, but this shape makes hands look long and lean.
 This shape is for girls who are not afraid to take risks and experiment with their style.
-It also requires a perfect sense of style, as its unusual shape needs to choose wedding bands carefully – they need to compliment it or be under its brilliant smile.
-Marquise cut engagement rings are perfect for those who want to maximize carat weight.
+It also requires a perfect sense of style, as its unusual shape needs to choose wedding bands carefully – they need to complement it or be under its brilliant smile.
+Marquise-cut engagement rings are perfect for those who want to maximize carat weight.
 Also, it’s important to know that modern versions often have a hexagon-shaped surface with facets on the top and bottom.
 A beautiful stone with a beautiful story behind its cut will add a little opulence to your love story.

 There is a cut that stands out among various engagement ring shapes.
 If you are looking for unique engagement rings, pay attention to heart cut stones.
-This modified round cut stone is all about symmetry.
+This modified round-cut stone is all about symmetry.
 The best shape for a girl of a romantic nature and an eternal symbol of love.
 Keep in mind, that it is hard to wear this cut unless it fits perfectly the personality of the bride.
 It is too easy to overdo it and make it look too sweet.
-If the girl of your dreams likes bold fashion statements, there is nothing that will be better than a pink colored diamond in a heart shape.
+If the girl of your dreams likes bold fashion statements, there is nothing that will be better than a pink-colored diamond in a heart shape.